chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 used to produce a ``string`` from a ``bytes``.

 .. index::
-   single: conversions;type to string
-   single: conversions;explicit;type to string
+   single: casts; type to string
 .. _Explicit_Type_to_String_Conversions:

 Explicit Type to String Conversions